How to Survive on the road to Naltar Lakes

 Can I drive to Naltar Lakes in winter?

-Located in the heart of Naltar Valley, it's nearly impossible to reach the lakes by vehicle during winter due to heavy snowfall, with snowbanks reaching heights of 10 to 15 feet on the road.
-Extra trekking is required to access this area during the winter season.
+Located in the heart of Naltar Valley, the road is usually impassable in winters due to the snow, with snowbanks of 10 to 15 feet.
+Extra trekking is required to access the area during winter.
 The best time to visit the lakes is from May to October.

 Pic:&video Abdulmateen Arshad